 Bernie Marsden has seen a lot over the past half-century, be it as one of Britain’s most lauded singer-guitarists or as member of bands such as UFO, Cozy Powell’s Hammer, Paice Ashton Lord and, most memorably, Whitesnake.

-His latest solo album, Kings, revisits the music that shaped him, as first recorded by blues greats Albert, BB and Freddie King.
+His latest solo album, Chess, revisits the music that shaped him, as first recorded by blues greats on the legendary Chess label.

 “I could’ve recorded all of these songs thirty-odd years ago,” he explains, “but I think you have to have been around life.
 Now just feels like the right time to do them.”

 The first music I remember hearing